canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ### Don't Fork Open Source Software

-**Where possible, use open source software without modification.**
+**Where possible, use open source software without modification or contribute them back.**

 Use configuration and customize the software with modules, plugins or extensions and make those available to the community.
 See [Guide for Publishing Open Source Code][guide-publish-oss].

 It's easy to copy (fork) open source software and start making changes to the source code.
-If a fork is created, be aware it can make future updates and security patches hard to implement.
+If a literal fork is created, which means taking a copy of the source code and maintaining your own version independently from the original project, be aware it can make future updates and security patches hard to implement.
-The development team that made the changes will be responsible for maintaining those changes indefinitely unless they are contributed to the upstream version.
+The development team that made the changes will be responsible for maintaining those changes indefinitely unless they are contributed to the upstream version, which is the original project from which the source code was taken.

 To make changes to open source software, engage with the community and submit changes upstream to ensure that they are supported by future updates.
 See [Guide for Contributing to Open Source Software][guide-contribute-oss].

-Note: this is easily confused with the process of forking projects on GitHub which is critical in submitting changes (Pull Requests) back to the original project.
+Note: the term "fork" in the literal sense may be confused with the process of forking (cloning) projects on GitHub, GitLab and Bitbucket, which is critical to experiment and to submit changes (Pull Requests) back to the original project.

 ### Strong Reciprocal Implications